Consent-Management-Platform/checkstyle-config/README.md

 }
 ```

-Merge the following into your settings.gradle.kts file:
+Merge the following code into your settings.gradle.kts file:

 ```kotlin
 pluginManagement {